PayerPayment/Payer-Prestashop/README.md

 Setup the configuration for the module by replacing the placeholders in the `PayReadConf.php` file with these values.
 The configuration file can be found in the `payer__common` folder in the `modules` folder.
 And that's it!

-**NOTICE** Remember to turn off the test environment before you go in production mode.
+**NOTE:** Remember to turn off the test environment before you go in production mode.

 ## Support